aravindavk/archive_gluster_changelogs/README.md

 - List xattrs for given brick path
 - If xattr name ends with `.stime`, read the xattr value(Repeat this for all the stime xattrs)
+- Gets Timestamp from brick status files of Glusterfind
-- Archive all changelogs files if Changelog file Timestamp is less than min of stime values collected in previous step.
+- Archive all changelogs files if Changelog file Timestamp is less than min of stime values collected in previous steps.